Bounded cohomology of finitely presented groups: vanishing, non-vanishing, and computability: Finitely generated groups with large bounded cohomology

 In Section~\ref{sec:largefp}, we give an ad-hoc example of a finitely presented group with large bounded cohomology. \end{scholium}

 \begin{scholium}[On the bounded cohomology of the free group] The connection between finitely generated groups with large bounded cohomology and $\lex$ groups goes even further.
 Indeed, if $\Gamma$ is an $n$-generated group with large bounded cohomology, and $\Gamma$ is moreover $\lex$, then the free group $F_n$ has large bounded cohomology.
 In particular, if the group from Theorem~\ref{thm:large} is $\lex$, then $F_6$ has large bounded cohomology.
 As mentioned in Example~\ref{ex:large}.4, it is known that non-abelian free groups have large second and third bounded cohomology.
-However, nothing is known in degrees $4$ and above~\cite[Question~18.3]{BIMW}.
+However, it is not known whether the bounded cohomology of non-abelian free groups vanish or not in degrees $4$ and above~\cite[Question~18.3]{BIMW}.

 Note that proving that $F_6$ has large bounded cohomology would have many strong consequences.
 Indeed, every acylindrically hyperbolic group admits a hyperbolically embedded subgroup of the form $F_n \times K$, where $K$ is finite, for all $n \geq 1$~\cite[Theorems 6.8 and 6.14]{DGO}.
 It then follows that if some non-abelian free group had large bounded cohomology, then the same would be true of all acylindrically hyperbolic groups~\cite[Theorem 1.1]{FPS} . \end{scholium}